PRAN Card- All that You must Know About Your Permanent Retirement Account Number

-- PAN card or Permanent Account Number that is issued to him by the Income Tax department.
+- PAN card or Permanent Account Number that is issued to you by the Income Tax department

-1. Select ‘eSign’ option in the eSign/Print & Courier page and you will be directed to the following page to generate OTP for the PRAN Card activation process.
+- Select the ‘eSign’ option in the eSign/Print & Courier page and you will be directed to the following page to generate OTP for the PRAN Card activation process

-3. After Authentication using Aadhaar OTP, registration form will be successfully eSigned and a confirmation message regarding the same will be displayed.
+- After Authentication using Aadhaar OTP, registration form will be successfully eSigned and a confirmation message regarding the same will be displayed

-4. Once a document is eSigned, you need not send the physical copy of form to CRA for activation of your PRAN card.
+- Once the document is eSigned, you need not send the physical copy of the form to CRA for activation of your PRAN card

-5. eSign service is chargeable at Rs.
-5 plus applicable service tax.
+- eSign service is chargeable at Rs.
+5 plus applicable service tax

 Step 2.
-On the subsequent page, you can use you Permanent Retirement Account Number as printed on PRAN card and NPS account password to log into your NPS account.
-In case you have forgotten your login password or want to sign up for online PRAN card services, click on the “Generate/Reset Password” link.
+On the subsequent page, you can use your Permanent Retirement Account Number as printed on the PRAN card and NPS account’s password to log in to your NPS account.
+In case you have forgotten your login password or want to sign up for online PRAN card services, click on the ‘Generate/Reset Password’ link

 - Select ‘Print & Courier’ option in the eSign/Print & Courier page